Willow Smith: 2007–2013: Acting and music endeavors

 On October 6, 2011, "Fireball", a collaboration between Smith and rapper Nicki Minaj, was released.
 "Fireball" was a commercial failure, failing to chart in any type of music market, except the US R&B chart, charting at 121.
-It was her first song to miss the Billboard Hot 100.
-Smith's producer announced that she were almost finished working on her debut album, and that it would be done soon.
+Smith's producer announced that she was almost finished working on her debut album and would be done soon.
 He also said it has a similar style to "Whip My Hair".
 The title of the album was later announced to be Knees and Elbows.
 It was scheduled to be released around April 2012, but was later announced that it would be postponed for release later in the year.
 On May 1, 2012, she released a music video for "Do it Like Me (Rockstar)", saying that it was her "first video ever".
 On July 2, 2012, Smith released the "I Am Me" music video at the BET Awards.
 On July 17, she released her fourth single, "I Am Me" via iTunes and Amazon.

 In the summer of 2013, Smith and DJ Fabrega started a duo titled "Melodic Chaotic".
 "The Intro" was released as the first work, "Summer Fling" was released as the second work of the two on July 6, 2013.
 The music video was directed by Smith and Mike Vargas who previously directed her single "I Am Me".
 The song has been widely criticized for its mature tone, the use of the word "fling", and the fake English accent she incorporates.
 On September 16, 2013, Smith performed "Summer Fling" on the series premiere of The Queen Latifah Show.
 During the performance, she said: "Just for clarity, the word fling means something that's short lived...And this song is dedicated to all the kids around the world whose summer is never long enough."